-The English department consists of a number of full-time members of staff, all of whom have additional responsibilities, either within the department or across the school, providing the team with a very clear understanding of whole school priorities and opportunities to develop English skills across the curriculum.
+The English department consists of a number of full-time members of staff, many of whom have additional responsibilities, either within the department or across the school, providing the team with a very clear understanding of whole school priorities and opportunities to develop English skills across the curriculum.

 Our priority is to provide all our students with the opportunity to develop their confidence in all forms of communication.
 Reading is also a high priority and, as such, we develop all of our schemes of learning around a wide range of literature, allowing our students to achieve the highest possible grades at the end of their study.
 We understand the challenge students face with the new curriculum in English and have made changes to the learning plans for all year groups so that they will be fully prepared when sitting their GCSE exams.